4.75 from 8 votes

 Pecan Pie Balls are the best easy no-bake snack that tastes just like pecan pie.
 These bite-sized treats are rich and sweet with a nutty crunch.

-- They freeze well and can be made ahead
+• They freeze well and can be made ahead of time

 Ingredients

-- Finely chopped pecans – Use a food processor to blend the pecans until they are chopped very fine.
-Pecans can be purchased at the grocery store or in a bulk food store like Bulk Barn or in the bulk department at Sprouts.
+• Finely chopped pecans – Use a food processor to blend the pecans until they are finely chopped.
+Pecans can be purchased at the grocery store, in a bulk food store like Bulk Barn, or the bulk department at Sprouts.

 How to Make Pecan Pie Balls

-- Step Six: Let the pecan balls sit until the chocolate coating fully sets.
-You can put them in the freeze for a few minutes (5 to 10 minute should do the trick) to help them set faster.
+• Step Six: Let the pecan balls sit until the chocolate coating fully sets.
+You can put them in the freezer for a few minutes (5 to 10 minutes should do the trick) to help them set faster.
 Serve at room temperature.

 What is the Best Serving Temperature?

-I prefer to serve them chilled, but you can also enjoy the at room temperature.
-Just make sure they don’t get too warm or you will have messy chocolate fingers.
+I prefer to serve them chilled, but you can also enjoy them at room temperature.
+Just make sure they don’t get too warm, or you’ll end up with messy chocolate fingers.
 Not that it’s a bad thing!

 Variations and Substitutions